minhanhto09/NuCLS/README.md

 This repository focuses on the task of detecting nuclei in images with high accuracy and efficiency.
 This task has significant applications in medical imaging, particularly in cancer diagnosis, where identifying and analyzing nuclei is crucial for understanding tumor morphology and guiding treatment decisions.

-To achieve this, we conducted a comprehensive review of various object detection models, including **Mask R-CNN**, **Faster R-CNN**, and **YOLOv5**, evaluating their suitability for nuclei detection.
-While Mask R-CNN excels at instance segmentation and Faster R-CNN offers robust detection, we selected **YOLOv8** for its superior balance of speed and accuracy, as well as its ability to effectively detect small and overlapping objects like nuclei in real-time.
+To achieve this, I conducted a comprehensive review of various object detection models, including **Mask R-CNN**, **Faster R-CNN**, and **YOLOv5**, evaluating their suitability for nuclei detection.
+While Mask R-CNN excels at instance segmentation and Faster R-CNN offers robust detection, I selected **YOLOv8** for its superior balance of speed and accuracy, as well as its ability to effectively detect small and overlapping objects like nuclei in real-time.

 ### Model Architecture